JamieBort/Personal-Dashboard/administrative/README.md

       +-- fullstack - To set up a deploy full stack app.
          |
          +-- fullstack_react_python - To set up a deploy a React TypeScript and Python full stack app.
+            |
+            +-- fullstack_react_python_endpoints - To set up an endpoints to receive REST API calls.
 ```

 ## Directories and Files